davidsneighbour/components/netlification/README.md

 Netlification uses considerate caching options.
 Stylesheets, javascripts, images and other media files are cached for a full year.
 Netlification expects you to use Hugo pipes to create those files, which will result in unique URLs after you change the content of the files.

+### Content Security Policy

+A quite new feature.
+Have a look in `data/netlification.toml` to learn more.

 ## Note

 This is work in progress, so some points might not work with your site yet.